carlpulley/volatility/README.txt

 CURRENT LIMITATIONS
 ===================

-As the exportfile plugin is currently being worked upon, file reconstruction (i.e. "this") has been removed.
-This code is currently being reworked and will be added back in again very soon.
+Due to a bug in the exportfile plugin's memory mapped page extraction code, extracted pages are not addressed correctly.
+Until this issue is resolved, file reconstruction only works for shared cache file pages.

 There is an unpatched bug in the Volatility 2.0 filescan plugin.
 This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding